 Going Alpine climbing is a self-sufficient activity, so...you'll need to carry your equipment.

-Before your next climb, make sure that you have the right mountain climbing gear.
+Before your next climb, ensure you have the essential survival gear for mountain climbing.
 From your helmet and mitts to your boots and crampons, you need a variety of specialized equipment for Alpine climbing.

 Alpine climbing is a self-sufficient activity.
 You need to carry equipment, food, and shelter as you climb.
 Choosing the right gear can help you traverse tough, rugged environments and safely reach the summit.